- 300+ villagers with access to free educational workshops at the Sop Chem Permaculture Learning Center

-- 150+ Asiatic Black Bears rescued from the bile farming industry.
+- 60+ Asiatic Black Bears already rescued from the bile farming industry.

-- Dozens of gibbons, tigers and other animals rescued from the illegal wildlife trade.
+- Dozens of other primates, mammals and birds rescued from the illegal wildlife trade.

 - 60+ acres of land housing rescued animals at the Luang Prabang Wildlife Sanctuary.

 GIVE has partnered with Free the Bears since 2015, an Australian NGO that has established wildlife sanctuaries throughout SE Asia to protect Asiatic Black Bears from the bile farming industry.
 Bile farming is a barbaric practice where bears are poached from the wild and kept in coffin-sized cages while dirty catheters extract bile from their gall bladders to be used in traditional medicines.
-We are currently working together to construct the Luang Prabang Wildlife Sanctuary, a 60+ acre sanctuary that will ultimately house more than 150 bears and a variety of primates and big cats rescued from the illegal wildlife trade in Asia.
+We are currently working together to construct the Luang Prabang Wildlife Sanctuary, a 60+ acre sanctuary that will ultimately house more than 150 bears and a variety of other primates, birds and mammals rescued from the illegal wildlife trade in Asia.

 - 60+ children receiving fundamental English lessons.